-The mission of the baccalaureate nursing program at Northwest Nazarene University is to provide a quality education in professional nursing, grounded in the liberal arts.
-We endeavor to develop graduates who will: - Serve God and humanity - Act with wisdom, integrity and caring - Demonstrate competence in an environment of diversity and change - Develop effective nursing leadership strategies - Value the pursuit of professional growth and graduate education Nursing Program Learning Outcomes:

-Graduates of the Bachelor of Science in Nursing program at Northwest Nazarene University will: - 1.
+The mission of the baccalaureate nursing program at Northwest Nazarene University is to provide a high-quality education in professional nursing, grounded in the liberal arts.
+We endeavor to develop graduates who will: - Serve God and humanity - Act with wisdom, integrity and caring - Demonstrate competence in an environment of diversity and change - Develop effective nursing leadership strategies - Value the pursuit of professional growth and graduate education Nursing Program Learning Outcomes: Graduates of the Bachelor of Science in Nursing program at Northwest Nazarene University will: - 1.
 Integrate scientific and liberal arts education into nursing practice which is provided within a Christian perspective. - 2.
-Apply leadership concepts and participate in nursing teams and with other members of the healthcare team to provide safe, high quality patient health outcomes. - 3.
+Apply leadership concepts and participate in nursing teams and with other members of the healthcare team to provide safe, high-quality patient health outcomes. - 3.
 Translate critical thinking principles into the clinical arena and lifelong learning in order to establish the foundation for their evidence-based practice and lifelong learning. - 4.
 Utilize available technologies to advocate for patient safety, confidentiality, management of information, and work redesign. - 5.
 Have a working knowledge of healthcare policy, finance, and structure at the local, regional, national, and global levels in order to advocate for patients and the profession. - 6.
 Participate in assessment and educational initiatives to promote wellness and illness/disease/injury prevention to improve health for populations. - 7.
 Integrate values reflective of the character of God and the Christian worldview, as well as those of professional ethics into their daily practice of nursing and the advancement of nursing as a profession. - 8.
 Exhibit caring behaviors that show respect for the value and uniqueness of diverse persons as they safely integrate the nursing process for individuals, families, groups, and communities. - 9.
 Articulate the value of pursuing practice excellence and professional engagement to foster professional growth and development.
-These outcomes reflect the expectations of the AACN Essentials for Baccalaureate Nursing Education and the mission of the University and the Department of Nursing.
-Major Bachelor of Science in Nursing Bachelor of Science in Nursing Administrator: Chief Nursing Administrator, Department of Nursing Requirements for Admission to the Bachelor of Science in Nursing Program - 1.
-Apply and be accepted to Northwest Nazarene University Undergraduate Admissions before submitting an application to the Department of Nursing Pre-licensure Program. - 2.
-Submit online Application for Admission to the Department of Nursing Pre-licensure Program. - 3.
-Minimum grade of "C" in courses listed as prerequisite to the Department of Nursing Prelicensure Program. - 4.
-Cumulative GPA of 2.750 on a scale of 4.0 (based on Department of Nursing Plan of Studyprerequisite courses or equivalents) - 5.
-Meet designated requirements of the TEAS (Test of Essential Academic Skills) - 6.
-Interview with the Nursing Admission & Progression Committee - 7.
-Transfer students must meet with and be advised by the pre-nursing advisor - 8.
-Meet health requirements (Essential Performance Standards for Nursing Practice) Prerequisite Courses for Admission to the Bachelor of Science in Nursing Program.
-Minimum grade of "C" required BIOL2010.
-Human Anatomy and Physiology I (3); and, BIOL2010L.
-Human Anatomy and Physiology I Laboratory (1) BIOL2030.
-Human Anatomy and Physiology II (3); and, BIOL2030L.
-Human Anatomy and Physiology II Laboratory (1) CHEM1210.
-Principles of Organic and Biochemistry (3)\; and, CHEM1210L.
-Principles of Organic and Biochemistry Laboratory (1)\ CLTA1550.
-Introduction to Cultural Anthropology (3)\\ ENGL1030.
-University Writing and Research (3) NURS1000.
-Introduction to Professional Nursing (1) NURS2100.
-Medical Terminology (1) PSYC1550.
-Introduction to Psychology (3) \One semester of Chemistry is required for entrance into the nursing program; Organic/Biochemistry is preferred.
+These outcomes reflect the expectations of the American Association of Colleges of Nursing (AACN) Essentials for Baccalaureate Nursing Education and the mission of the University and the Department of Nursing.
+Major Bachelor of Science in Nursing Bachelor of Science in Nursing Administrator: Chief Nurse Administrator, Department of Nursing; BSN Chair Requirements for Admission to the Bachelor of Science in Nursing Program - 1.
+Apply and be accepted to Northwest Nazarene University undergraduate admissions before submitting an application to the Department of Nursing Pre-Licensure Program. - 2.
+All applicants should be advised by the pre-nursing advisor to review the prerequisites and GPA requirements before submitting an application for Admission to the Department of Nursing Pre-Licensure Program.
+This information can be found online.
+Contact the Department of Nursing at nursing@nnu.edu for the link. - 3.
+Submit online application for Admisssion to the Department of Nursing Pre-Licensure Program. - 4.
+Minimum grade of "C" in courses listed as prerequisite to the Department of Nursing Pre-Licensure Program. - 5.
+Cumulative GPA of 3.0 on a scale of 4.0 (GPA calculation includes only the BSN Program prerequisite courses listed on the Plan of Study). - 6.
+Meet designated requirements of a standardized exam. - 7.
+Successfully complete an admission interview. - 8.
+Must acknowledge and agree to adhere to the Technical Standards for the Nursing Program.
+After notification of acceptance: